banjtheman/banjtheman/README.md

 - 🔭 I’m currently working on ...

-**Grimoire** - https://grimoireblogs.com - an interactive blogging platform that allows you to embed data, graphs, APIs and more without any coding.
-**NextSpeaker** - https://mynextspeaker.com - A platform to find speakers based on topics
+**GitGallery** - https://www.gitgallery.com/ - GitGallery allows you to mint your code into an NFT which can be sold on OpenSea
 **DataOps Podcast** - https://anchor.fm/dataops -- A podcast about DataOps
 **DataOpsDC Meetup** - https://www.meetup.com/DataOpsDC/ - Virtual Tech talks on DataOps